arnehormann/dbexplorer/README.md

 Scan your database and create code.

-See `gen.go` for an example with administrative queries.
+See `gen.go` for an example with administrative queries dumped to the command line.

 Exact workings are undocumented so far, but generated code may be used somewhat like this: